George Wesley Bellows Biography | Oil Painting Reproductions

 From 1907 through 1915, he executed a progression of artistic creations portraying New York City under snowfall.
-These works of art were the principle proving ground in which George Wesley Bellows built up his sense of light and visual textures.
-In any case, Bellows' series of paintings portraying amateur boxing match fights were ostensibly his mark to art history.
+These works of art were the principle proving ground on which George Wesley Bellows built up his sense of light and visual textures.
+In any case, Bellows' series of paintings portraying amateur boxing match fights were ostensibly his mark on art history.
 Proceeding with the pattern that initially showed up in the United States toward the end of the nineteenth century, Bellows frequently painted sporting events, rendering them as scenes in a modern epic.
 One of his top picks was the boxing match as Dempsey And Firpo shows, he preferred the tension between the boxers' vicious effort and the onlookers' wild, in some cases even savage, expressions.

 The socially cognizant Bellows additionally connected with a group of radical artists and activists called "the Lyrical Left", who tended towards political agitation in their extreme backing of individual rights.
-Bellows additionally prominently disagreed from this group in his exceptionally open support of U.S. intervention in World War I. In 1918, he made a series of lithographs and paintings that graphically portrayed outrages the Allies said had been done by Germany amid its invasion of Belgium.
+Bellows additionally prominently disagreed with this group in his exceptionally open support of U.S. intervention in World War I. In 1918, he made a series of lithographs and paintings that graphically portrayed outrages the Allies said had been done by Germany amid its invasion of Belgium.
 His work was additionally also highly critical of the domestic control and oppression of antiwar dissenters directed by the U.S. government under the Espionage Act.

-Art Movement History: Ashcan School
+Art Movement History: Ashcan School.

-Artists Influencing George Bellows: Robert Henri
+Artists Influencing George Bellows: Robert Henri.

 Artist's Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.